hamologist/dice-roll/README.md

 ```

 ## Usage
-Once the dice-roll frontends have been installed, you can start interfacing with both.
+Once the dice-roll frontends have been installed, you can start interfacing with either.
 ### CLI
 A `dice-roll` command will be intalled on your system.
 Help can be pulled up using the help flag: